Buuchia/CCS_blog/posts/hw-w5.md

          //The contents are initialized to 0.
          rgba = new Uint8ClampedArray (rgba)

-         //
-         const new_data = this.ctx.createImageData (1, dim.y)
+         //turning the rgba array into the 8-bit format and assign to the new_data variable const new_data = this.ctx.createImageData (1, dim.y)

-         //The sorted pixel data is then converted back to an RGBA array new_data.data.set (rgba)
+         //set the new data format into the data new_data.data.set (rgba)

-         //and put back onto the canvas at the appropriate position. this.ctx.putImageData (new_data, pos.x + x_off, pos.y)
+         //put the new data back onto the canvas context this.ctx.putImageData (new_data, pos.x + x_off, pos.y)
       }
    }